Bastille, Disclosure lead top UK music awards, Bowie returns

 One Direction, which has achieved fame with teens worldwide since being formed for the TV singing contest The X Factor in 2010, was nominated in two categories -- best British group alongside Arctic Monkeys, Bastille, Disclosure and Rudimental, and best single with "One Way Or Another".

-The five-boy band was seen a likely winner for the "global success award" that recognises overseas record sales.
+The five-boy band was seen a likely winner for the "global success award" that recognizes overseas record sales.

 In the international categories, Bruno Mars, Drake, Eminem, John Grant and Justin Timberlake were nominated for best male.